mithraiclabs/PsyLendCPIExamples/README.md

 Want to integrate with PsyLend?
 Looking for Typescript utilities to interact with the program?
 Check out our npm package: <a href="https://www.npmjs.com/package/@mithraic-labs/psylend-utils">psylend-utils</a>

+## White Hats and Bug Bounty Hunters

+See our <a href="https://docs.psyoptions.io/psy-dao-bug-bounty">bug bouny policy</a>.
+Note that the PsyLend protocol is in scope, however the CPI library is not, as this is only a set of examples.
+Feel free to use the CPI library to look for vulnerabilities in PsyLend.